 Saint Joseph’s University constituents without a current SJU identification card may be denied admission to the Library.
-If their card has been lost or stolen, they will be expected to present themselves to the Public Safety Office to obtain their card before they return to the Library.
+If their card has been lost or stolen, they will be expected replace their card before they return to the Library.

 Alumni of Saint Joseph’s University are welcome to use SJU’s Library Catalog and borrow books from the Library with a valid alumni card.
 This card may be requested at the Service Desk.
 Use of databases and general Internet access is restricted to current students, faculty, and staff members with valid network accounts and passwords.
 Suggestions for alternative access to electronics resources are available in our Resources for Alumni Research Guide.

 Saint Joseph’s University alumni will be granted access to the building and may obtain a Library card in order to borrow books.
 This card is obtained at the Library Service Desk.
 (See Policy on Alumni, above)